top of page

 b.
 Lucian of Samosata.

-He was a very sarcastic writer and loved to ridicule the Christians.
+Lucian was a very sarcastic writer and loved to ridicule the Christians.

-Lucian is considered the original comedic writer for his satirical works that often mocked people, particularly Christians.
+He is considered the original comedic writer for his satirical works that often mocked people, particularly Christians.

-His writings are important because he acknowledges the existence of Christians and their leaders.
+Lucian's writings are important because he acknowledges the existence of Christians and their leaders.

 a.
-Forty Years.
+Four Years.

-b.
+c.
 Four Hundred Years.

 b.
-Four hundred years.
+Forty years.

-8. How tall was Goliath?
+9. How tall was Goliath?

 b.
 Goliath was 6 cubits and a span in height.